 Biography

-Taylor is an energy lawyer who focuses on advising and litigating for electric utility customers, independent power producers and special interest groups.
+Taylor is an energy lawyer who focuses on advising and litigating for utility customers, independent power producers and special interest groups.
 He also maintains a state, federal, and administrative litigation practice — often when there is a public policy consideration.

-You can find Taylor where energy infrastructure is being built.
+You can find Taylor where energy infrastructure is being built or used.
 He is regularly hired by independent power producers for guidance and support on project development and acquisition, locally and in deregulated markets.
-For these clients, he has performed market analysis, conducted state and federal regulatory compliance, resolved interconnection disputes and litigated pro-development issues before state regulators.
-In that regard, Taylor has supported regulatory approval of over 1 GW of solar, storage, and transmission resources.
-In addition, Taylor is passionate about developing distributed energy resources for commercial and industrial utility customers.
-For these clients, Taylor has developed state interconnection procedures, litigated net metering and PURPA claims before state and federal regulators, avoided unnecessary regulatory requirements through waivers, and served as regulatory counsel for national microgrid projects.
+For these clients, Taylor has performed market analysis, conducted state and federal regulatory compliance and litigated interconnection and pro-development issues before state and federal regulators.

 Taylor is also well versed in utility planning, appearing in planning proceedings on behalf of utility customers and special interest groups.
 Following an eight-day trial, he achieved rejection of a utility’s first fully litigated resource planning proceeding on behalf of his client.